Generative AI in Azure AI Solutions

 Section titled “Develop a RAG-based Solution with Your Own Data with Azure AI Foundry”Grounding means giving context to the model to allow it to give accurate and relevant responses.

-It uses Retrieval Augmented Generation (RAG) - Retrieval Augmented Generation (RAG) which gets relevant data to include with a prompt to use for grounding context.
+It uses Retrieval Augmented Generation (RAG) which gets relevant data to include with a prompt to use for grounding context.

 A similar approach is to put the relevant grounding data into the prompt, so the LLM knows about it and then generate a response, though it uses token and context.